monolayer/monorepo/docs/guide/migration-system/intro.md

 ## The monolayer approach

-With `monolayer`, ypu can safely deploy without downtime the column drop.
+With `monolayer-pg`, ypu can safely deploy without downtime the column drop.

-When you generate a migration to drop the column from the database, `monolayer` will automatically categorize the migration as a **Contract** migration.
+When you generate a migration to drop the column from the database, `monolayer-pg` will automatically categorize the migration as a **Contract** migration.

 At deploy time, you can granularly control which migrations are applied, allowing you to: